Big Interview: Hull boss Steve Bruce says let’s get real over the crazy transfer fees

 “I was talking to a Premier League manager the other day.
 He went abroad and bought six foreign players because the English ones he wanted cost too much money.
 Crazy.
 How can you complain about English players not getting a chance when that is going on?

-“We just tried to buy a goalkeeper that played in League One last year.
+“We just tried to buy a goalkeeper that played in last year.
 Unfortunately, it looks like the asking price is too much.
-That's a real shame because we all want to see players stepping up.
+That’s a real shame because we all want to see players stepping up.

 “It’s time to get real.
 We must start having a bit of common sense.
 If we don’t, a lot of promising careers could be stifled.”